guardian/libs/src/isBoolean.README.md

 Returns: `boolean`

-Checks whether `value` is a string.
+Checks whether `value` is a boolean.

 ## Example